-Discover the highlights of Myanmar, the former Burma, which is probably the most untouched and authentic country of the whole Southeast Asia.
-After years of isolation, this spiritual country right now is starting to create the proper environment to open itself up to the rest of the world, but it’s still off the beaten track.
-With this tour you will visit the three most recognizable enclaves in this magical country: Yangon, Bagan and the Inle Lake
+Discover the highlights of Myanmar, former Burma, which is probably the most untouched and authentic country of the whole Southeast Asia.
+After years of isolation, this spiritual country now starts to open itself to the rest of the world, but still off the beaten track.
+With this tour, you will visit the three most recognizable enclaves in this magical country: Yangon, Bagan and the Inle Lake

 Day 1: Arrive Yangon, Myanmar (Lunch, Dinner)

-After a small rest to fresh up at your hotel, we will continue exploring this enchanting colonial-style city.
-The next stop will be the Chaukhtatgyi Pagoda, with one of the biggest reclining Buddha statues, and Sule Pagoda, with its iconic golden chedi located at the heart of downtown Yangon.
-Our last stop will be Mahabandoola Park and then we will take a break having lunch at a local restaurant at the city center.
+After a small rest to freshen up at your hotel, we will continue exploring this enchanting colonial-style city.
+The next stop will be the Chaukhtatgyi Pagoda with one of the biggest reclining Buddha statues, and Sule Pagoda with its iconic golden chedi located at the heart of downtown Yangon.
+Our last stop will be Mahabandoola Park and then we will take a break to have lunch at a local restaurant in the city center.

-Myanmar is a very religious country, and therefore we strongly recommend you to pay and show respect to their traditions and relgion.
+As Myanmar is a very religious country, tourists are strongly recommended to pay and show respect to their traditions and religion.
 Please dress in a respectful way, covering your shoulders and your knees in case you’re wearing a skirt.
 When entering a pagoda or temple, always take off your shoes.
-In addition to that, keep in mind that the head is considered a holy part of your body, so please don’t touch anybody’s head, and make your apologies if you accidentally do it.
+In addition, keep in mind that the head is considered a holy part of your body, so please don’t touch anybody’s head, and make your apologies if you accidentally do it.

-This evening enjoy a special visit to the massive Shwedagon Pagoda, the most sacred Buddhist pagoda in Myanmar, which was built more than 1000 years ago. according to archeologists, and 2500 years ago according to the myths.
-Attracting pilgrims from all around the world, its central stupa in surrounded by dozens of intricately decorated buildings and statues.
+This evening enjoy a special visit to the massive Shwedagon Pagoda, the most sacred Buddhist pagoda in Myanmar.
+The was built more than 1000 years ago. according to archeologists.
+However, according to the myths, it was built from 2500 years ago.
+Attracting pilgrims from all around the world, its central stupa is surrounded by dozens of intricately decorated buildings and statues.
 The pagoda is encrusted with nearly 8,000 diamonds, rubies, sapphires, and topazes, and set with a 76-carat diamond at the tip.
 Our tour ends today with a traditional dinner buffet and a cultural show.